distribution/distribution/docs/spec/json.md

 # Docker Distribution JSON Canonicalization

-## Introduction

-To provide consistent content hashing of JSON objects throughout Docker Distribution APIs, a canonical JSON format has been defined.
+To provide consistent content hashing of JSON objects throughout Docker Distribution APIs, the specification defines a canonical JSON format.
 Adopting such a canonicalization also aids in caching JSON responses.

 ## Rules